Sheriff’s Office: Employment

 - 3. Background Investigation

 - This begins after your initial interview and includes verification of employment, education, credit history and law enforcement contacts, reference checks and interviews with friends, family and neighbors.
 The background investigator will document his/her findings in a written report to the chief of the bureau you are applying for a position with.
-If you are applying for a position as a corrections officer, this report will also be forwarded to the warden.

 - 4. Formal Board Review/Interview